vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

 ## Deploy Defender for Endpoint using Ansible by configuring repositories manually

-Follow the steps below after [downloading the onboarding package]() and completing [pre-requisites]() to deploy Defender for Endpoint by manually configuring the repositories for each Linux distribution.
+Follow the steps in this section after downloading the onboarding package and meeting prerequisites to deploy Defender for Endpoint by manually configuring the repositories for each Linux distribution.

 ### Create Ansible YAML files